davidaramant/the-ray-tracer-challenge/README.md

 * The `Matrix4x4` did have a `CreateLookAt` method that mostly does the same thing as `CreateViewTransform` but the book threw in some tweaks that later chapters probably depend on so I ended up keeping the custom one.
 The .NET one looks to be a bit faster but this method won't be called very often so who cares.
 * Still pretty happy with the speed of the rendering.
 * I _could_ at this point hook up the camera to movement controls in the GUI app, but I don't have the energy right now.

+### Chapter 8 - Shadows

+Big problem here; the tests pass but the output looks horrible.
+I've narrowed it down to the `OverPoint` calculation in `Computations`.
+Using the shifted amount that the book uses, the large "spheres" that act as the walls of the scene have tons of visual artifacts.
+If that distance is made a lot larger they diminish.
+Not sure what on earth that's about.

+I don't know how to reason about why this is happening, so hopefully when planes are implemented in the next chapter the issue will magically go away...